adasomg/the-missing-clojure-intro/README.md

  ("Using" "API" "first" "and" "TDD" "for" "your" "next" "library") ("7"

-;;now let's flatten these word lists into one main=> (pprint (flatten (map (comp tokenize first :content) headers))) ("Freelancing"
+;; now let's flatten these word lists into one main=> (pprint (flatten (map (comp tokenize first :content) headers))) ("Freelancing"
  "11"